lorddusk/5eSimulator/README.md

 # Current Status
 - The "AI" is incredibly stupid, it randomly selects a target, without checking for range or current health.
+- The "AI" also selects a random attack out of their arsenal.
 - Spells/attacks with saving throws are always "Save or Suck".
 - Iniative is rolled, but not used.
 - Attacks are always within range.
 (5ft for melee, 10ft for ranged)